King Solomon's Mines: Literary significance and criticism

-Haggard wrote the novel as a result of a five-shilling wager with his brother, who said that he could not write a novel half as good as Robert Louis Stevenson's Treasure Island (1883).
-He wrote it in a short time, somewhere between six and sixteen weeks between January and 21 April 1885.
+Haggard's autobiography states he wrote King Solomon's Mines as the result of reading "in one of the weekly papers a notice of Stevenson's Treasure Island [1883] so laudatory that I procured and studied the work, and was impelled by its perusal to try to write a book for boys".
+According to James Milne's 1934 Memoirs of a Bookman, Haggard made a bet with his brother "to prove it possible for someone, not at all known in authorship, to do a 'thriller' as successful as 'Treasure Island'".
+Although Haggard's autobiography claims that he wrote the novel "in about six weeks", his notebooks show that he wrote it in sixteen weeks between January and 21 April 1885.
 However, the book was a complete novelty and was rejected by one publisher after another.
 After six months, King Solomon's Mines was published, and the book became the year's best seller, with printers struggling to print copies fast enough.

-Andrew Lang, reviewing King Solomon's Mines for the Saturday Review, praised the book.
-Lang described the book as a "peculiarly thrilling and vigorous tale of adventure" and added "we have only praise for the very remarkable and uncommon powers of invention and gift of "vision" which Mr. Haggard displays".
+Andrew Lang praised the book in that day’s Saturday Review, describing it as a "peculiarly thrilling and vigorous tale of adventure” and effusing "we have only praise for the very remarkable and uncommon powers of invention and gift of "vision" which Mr. Haggard displays".

-In the process, King Solomon's Mines created a new genre known as the "Lost World", which would inspire Edgar Rice Burroughs' The Land That Time Forgot, Arthur Conan Doyle's The Lost World, Rudyard Kipling's The Man Who Would Be King and H. P. Lovecraft's At the Mountains of Madness.
-In The Return of Tarzan (1913), Edgar Rice Burroughs introduced his own lost city of Opar, in which the influence of King Solomon's Mines is evident.
-(Burroughs' Opar is supposedly the same as the Biblical Ophir with which King Solomon traded.)
+In the process, King Solomon's Mines created a new genre known as the "Lost World", which inspired Edgar Rice Burroughs' The Land That Time Forgot, Arthur Conan Doyle's The Lost World, Rudyard Kipling's The Man Who Would Be King and H. P. Lovecraft's At the Mountains of Madness.
+In The Return of Tarzan (1913), Edgar Rice Burroughs introduced his own lost city of Opar (supposedly the same as the Biblical Ophir with which King Solomon traded), in which the influence of King Solomon's Mines is evident.
 Opar reappeared in further Tarzan novels and was later taken up in the Khokarsa novels of Philip José Farmer and various derivative works in other media.
-Burroughs also introduced other lost cities in various hidden corners of Africa for Tarzan to visit, such as a valley inhabited by stray Crusaders still maintaining a Medieval way of life.
+Burroughs also introduced other lost cities in various hidden corners of Africa for Tarzan to visit, such as a valley in Tarzan, Lord of the Jungle inhabited by stray Crusaders still maintaining a medieval way of life.
 Robert E. Howard's Conan the Barbarian also visited several lost cities, and Lee Falk's The Phantom was initially written in this genre.
-A much later Lost World novel is Michael Crichton's Congo, which is set in the 1970s and features characters seeking a trove of diamonds in the lost city of Zinj for use in electronic components rather than jewellery.
+A much later Lost World novel is Michael Crichton's Congo, which is set in the 1970s and features characters seeking a trove of diamonds in the lost city of Zinj for use in electronic components rather than jewelry.